Aluulu/obsidian-vault/Callum's Vault/Software/Nginx.md

 Inside the file, paste the following and make sure to replace `sub.domain_name.co.uk` with your own subdomain:

+>[!Important]
+> You do not need to paste the following if you are not using the sub domain as a webhost

 ```Text
 server {
         listen 80;